-Evaluation led by Poland and Estonia
+Evaluation led by Poland, Slovenia and Estonia

-Both TDI and MDI have been added to the ECHA Community rolling action plan (CoRAP).
+Both TDI and MDI have been added to the ECHA Community Rolling Action Plan (CoRAP).
 TDI was evaluated in 2013 by the Polish Competent Authority which concluded that no regulatory action was needed.
-On the other hand, MDI has been under evaluation in Estonia since 2013.